Miroslav Raduljica: Professional career

+Early careers in Serbia and Turkey

 Raduljica began his career playing with the KK FMP junior teams in Serbia.
 He made his professional debut with FMP during the 2005–06 season.
-He spent the 2006–07 season on loan at KK Borac Čačak and then moved back to FMP.
+Raduljica spent the 2006–07 season on loan at KK Borac Čačak and then moved back to FMP.

-On 8 July 2010, Raduljica signed a five-year contract with Turkish club Efes Pilsen, but was loaned to Alba Berlin during the season, with which he reached the finals of the German Bundesliga.
-On 25 August 2011, Raduljica was loaned to Partizan for one season.
-On 22 September 2012, Raduljica was loaned to the Ukrainian team Azovmash for one season.
+On 8 July 2010, Raduljica signed a five-year contract with Turkish club Efes Pilsen, but moved to Alba Berlin on loan during the season, with which he reached the finals of the German Bundesliga.
+On 25 August 2011, Raduljica moved to Partizan on loan for one season.
+On 22 September 2012, Raduljica moved to Ukrainian club Azovmash on a one-season loan.

+NBA and China

 On 26 July 2013, Raduljica signed with the Milwaukee Bucks of the National Basketball Association.
-In his rookie season, Raduljica played sparingly for the 15-67 Bucks, averaging just 9.7 minutes per game.
-In 48 games, he averaged 3.8 points and 2.3 rebounds per game.

-On 26 August 2014, Raduljica was traded, along with Carlos Delfino and a 2015 second round draft pick, to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first round draft pick.
+In his debut season, he played sparingly for the 15-67 Bucks, earning just 9.7 minutes per match on average.
+In 48 matches, Raduljica earned 3.8 points and 2.3 rebounds on average per match.
+On 26 August 2014, along with Carlos Delfino and a 2015 second round draft pick, Raduljica wast traded to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first round draft pick.
 On 29 August 2014, he was waived by the Clippers.

-On 19 September 2014, Raduljica signed a one-year, $1.5 million guaranteed contract with the Shandong Lions of the Chinese Basketball Association.
+On 19 September 2014, Raduljica signed a one-year contract with the Shandong Lions of the Chinese Basketball Association, with a guaranteed price of $1.5 million.
 On 23 December 2014, his contract was bought out by Shandong for $1.2 million.
-In 14 games, he averaged 18 points and 9 rebounds per game.
+In 14 matches, he earned 18 points and 9 rebounds on average per match.

+Return to NBA

-On 8 January 2015, Raduljica signed a 10-day contract with the Minnesota Timberwolves.
-On 19 January 2015, he signed a second 10-day contract with the Timberwolves.
-On 28 January 2015, he was waived by the Timberwolves after appearing in five games.
+On 8 January 2015, Raduljica signed a ten-day contract with the Minnesota Timberwolves.
+On 19 January 2015, he signed another ten-day contract with the club.
+On 28 January, he was waived by the Timberwolves after appearing in five matches.

+Mediterranean career and China return

-On 18 July 2015, Raduljica signed a two-year deal with Greek club Panathinaikos.
-On 4 December 2015, he had a personal career single-game scoring high in EuroLeague, with 25 points against Barcelona in a 93–86 home win.
+On 18 July 2015, Raduljica signed a two-year contract with Greek club Panathinaikos.
+On 4 December 2015, he had a personal career single match scoring high in EuroLeague, with 25 points against Barcelona in a 93–86 home victory.
 After one season, he parted ways with the team.

-On 15 July 2016, Raduljica signed a two-year deal with Italian team EA7 Emporio Armani Milano.
+On 15 July 2016, Raduljica signed another two-year contract, this time with Italian club EA7 Emporio Armani Milano.
 After one season, he left Milano.
 On 9 June 2017, he signed with the Jiangsu Dragons of the Chinese Basketball Association.
-Raduljica averaged 25.4 points and 9.8 rebounds per game in the 2019–20 season.
+Raduljica earned 25.4 points and 9.8 rebounds per game in the 2019–20 season on average.
 On 3 September 2020, he signed with Zhejiang Lions.